 Who knows, maybe someday your next ham radio contact may be music entertainers such as Ronnie Milsap, Patty Loveless, or Joe Walsh -- they are all FCC-licensed amateur radio operators!

-For more information on ham radio and related topics, check out the links on the next page.
+For more information on ham radio and related topics, check out the links below.

 Related HowStuffWorks Articles

 - How does an EPIRB distress radio work?

 - Do certain radio wave frequencies pose health risks?

 - Why do you hear some radio stations better at night than in the day?

 - Why do all FM radio stations end in an odd number?